-65. Tourism WA's publications, Tourism WA: Perth Entertainment Precincts (2017) ("the Entertainment Survey"), extracts annexed and marked "Annexure J" and Perth Entertainment Precincts Research 2022 / Final Report ("the Final Entertainment Survey") extracts annexed and marked "Annexure K" both offer insights into what are the strongest drivers for consumers generally in choosing a licensed venue.

-- 66. With reference to Annexure K, the weekends are the most popular time to visit any precinct (Page 30), with over 3 in 5 of visits being with a partner, and more than half with friends (Page 32). - 67.
-Each precinct was 'known' for different activities, although it is relevant for this application that Events was one of the drawcards that motivated the public to visit a precinct (Annexure K, page 36).
-The City identified as part of its Strategic Planning (Annexures C E and in the Locality Submissions) that creating more reasons to visit the Locality and creating added attractions in the City would help to increase visitor numbers and activate the Locality. - 68.
+- 64. Tourism WA's publications, Tourism WA: Perth Entertainment Precincts (2017) ("the Entertainment Survey"), extracts annexed and marked "Annexure J" and Perth Entertainment Precincts Research 2022 / Final Report ("the Final Entertainment Survey") extracts annexed and marked "Annexure K" both offer insights into what are the strongest drivers for consumers generally in choosing a licensed venue. - 65.
+With reference to Annexure K, the weekends are the most popular time to visit any precinct (Page 30), with over 3 in 5 of visits being with a partner, and more than half with friends (Page 32). - 66.
+Each precinct was 'known' for different activities, although it is relevant for this application that Events was one of the drawcards that motivated the public to visit a precinct (Annexure J, page 36).
+The City identified as part of its Strategic Planning (Annexures D in the Locality Submissions) that creating more reasons to visit the Locality and creating added attractions in the City would help to increase visitor numbers and activate the Locality. - 67.
 The provision of liquor services also rates highly as a key finding, together with extended trading hours (Page 90, Annexure K).
-These findings support the ETP. - 69.
+These findings support the ETP. - 68.
 The key findings from both Annexure J and K reveals what the general public value when selecting a location to go and socialise in.
-It also highlights the importance of hospitality venues continually enhancing and reinvigorating services in order to achieve an exciting and vibrant atmosphere that is a driver for ongoing visitation. - 70.
+It also highlights the importance of hospitality venues continually enhancing and reinvigorating services in order to achieve an exciting and vibrant atmosphere that is a driver for ongoing visitation. - 69.
 The Entertainment Survey provides an insight into the key drivers for consumers visiting a licensed premise.
-Factors that consumers considered when choosing a venue to socialise in, included, but were not limited to: - (a) Safety of the venue; - (b) The venue's atmosphere; - (c) Availability of food and liquor services; - (d) Good reviews/popularity; - (e) Opening hours (e.g. extended trading hours); and - (f) Live music or other live entertainment.
+Factors that consumers considered when choosing a venue to socialise in, included, but were not limited to: - (a) Safety of the venue;

-(Annexure J, page 24, Annexure K, page 90)

-- 71. Considerations for selecting a venue included:

-- (a) Whether food is served;

-- (b) Whether alcohol served;

-- (c) Live Entertainment; - (d) Opening Hours; and - (e) The Venue's atmosphere.
-(Annexure J, page 24) - 72.
-In the Final Entertainment Survey, 43% of participants aged 35 54 years indicated they were attracted to tavern style venues.
-(Page 85) - 73.
-Those aged 55+ years are also attracted to tavern style venues (30%).
-(Annexure K, page 86) - 74.
-Overall, the parties attracted to a tavern style venue largely consisted of: - (a) Friends (60%); - (b) Partner (54%); and - (c) Work colleagues (18%).
-(Annexure K, page 32) - 75.
-Tavern/Sports Bar style venues were found to be one of the most visited class of venue in the Entertainment Survey and the perception was that that this type of licensed premises: - (a) Added vibrancy to an area; - (b) Provided entertainment; and - (c) Made an area more appealing and more likely to be visited.
+- 18 (b) The venue's atmosphere; (c) Availability of food and liquor services; (d) Good reviews/popularity; Opening hours (e.g. extended trading hours); and (e) (f) Live music or other live entertainment.
+(Annexure J, page 24, Annexure K, page 90) Considerations for selecting a venue included: (a) Whether food is served; (b) Whether alcohol served; (c) Live Entertainment; (d) Opening Hours; and The Venue's atmosphere.
+(Annexure J, page 24) (e) In the Final Entertainment Survey, 43% of participants aged 35 - 54 years indicated they were attracted to tavern style venues.
+(Page 85) Those aged 55+ years are also attracted to tavern style venues (30%).
+(Annexure K, page 86) Overall, the parties attracted to a tavern style venue largely consisted of: Friends (60%); (a) (b) Partner (54%); and (c) Work colleagues (18%).
+(Annexure K, page 32) Tavern/Sports Bar style venues were found to be one of the most visited class of - 74.
+Tavern/Sports Bar style venues were found to be one of the most visited class of venue in the Entertainment Survey and the perception was that that this type of licensed premises: - (a) Added vibrancy to an area;

+- (b) Provided entertainment; and - (c) Made an area more appealing and more likely to be visited.